• Skip to primary navigation

 How to store & reheat leftovers

 Meatloaf leftovers should be stored in an airtight container in the fridge, or wrapped in plastic wrap.
-It is best to reheat each slice of leftover meatloaf individually.
+It is best to reheat individual slices of leftover meatloaf individually.
 You can do this in the microwave, or in a skillet on the stovetop over medium heat.
-Best of all, a slice of meatloaf makes a great meatloaf sandwich!
+Best of all, a leftover slice of meatloaf makes a great meatloaf sandwich the next day!

 What to serve with it